What is the common audio file formats that DJs use?

 Professional DJ’s often use WAV purely because of the music quality.

-Why more professional switch to other formats like ALAC or FLAC is beyond me.
+Why not more professional switch to other formats like ALAC or FLAC is beyond me, because the quality is the same and they support tags.

 File formats: Bedroom DJ’s